m50d/m50d.github.com/_posts/2014-05-16-signs-your-java-program.md

 ## You're using `instanceof` checks and casts - or using the "visitor pattern" just to avoid them

-In classic OO tradition, suppose you have `Dog` and `Cat` classes that extend `Animal`.
-And you want to print them.
+In classic OO tradition, suppose you have `Dog` and `Cat` classes that extend `Animal`; they conform to the same interface, but have different behaviour.